skyhawk86305/aiq-ui/README.md

 `-p, --port // Set the port number of the express server serving the UI`

-`-tr, --tableRows   // Configure the number of table rows to test during e2e tests (default: 5)`
+`-t, --tableRows   // Configure the number of table rows to test during e2e tests (default: 5)`

 ## License